TEAMuP-dev/audacitorch/README.md

 ## Model Metadata

 Certain details about the model, such as its sample rate, tool type (e.g. waveform-to-waveform or waveform-to-labels), list of labels, etc. must be provided by the model contributor in a separate `metadata.json` file.
 In order to help users choose the correct model for their required task, model contributors are asked to provide a short and long description of the model, the target domain of the model (e.g. speech, music, environmental, etc.), as well as a list of tags or keywords as part of the metadata.
-For waveform-to-label models, the model contributor may include an optional confidence threshold, where predictions with a probability lower than the confidence threshold are labeled as ``uncertain''.

 #### Metadata Spec